+- 8. Emissions to water

+- 9. Hazardous waste ratio

-10. Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises
+- 10. Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises

-11. Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises
+- 11. Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises

+- 12. Unadjusted gender pay gap

+- 13. Board gender diversity

-14. Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons)
+- 14. Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons)

-4. Investments in companies without carbon emission reduction initiatives Social
+- 4. Investments in companies without carbon emission reduction initiatives Social

+- 4. Lack of a supplier code of conduct

+- 9. Lack of a human rights policy

-Sovereign mandatory indicator: 15.
-GHG intensity 16.
-Investee countries subject to social violations strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+Sovereign mandatory indicator:

+- 15. GHG intensity - 16.
+Investee countries subject to social violations

-More detailed information on the manner in which principal adverse impacts on sustainability factors are considered can be found in the BNP PARIBAS ASSET MANAGEMENT SFDR disclosure statement: https://docfinder.bnpparibas-am.com/api/files/874ADAE2-3EE7-4AD4-BOED-84FC06E090BF In addition, information on how the principal adverse impacts on sustainability factors have been considered over the year will be available in the annual report of the financial product.
+More detailed information on the manner in which principal adverse impacts on sustainability factors are considered can be found in the BNP PARIBAS ASSET MANAGEMENT SFDR disclosure statement: https://docfinder.bnpparibas-am.com/api/files/874ADAE2-3EE7-4AD4-B0ED-84FC06E090BF

+In addition, information on how the principal adverse impacts on sustainability factors have been considered over the year will be available in the annual report of the financial product.